WindhoverLabs/auto-yamcs/README.md

 For a full example, have a look at `auto-yamcs/tlm_cmd_merger/src/combined.yml`.

-Documentation updated on November 30, 2020
+Documentation updated on December 30, 2020